jspchp63/rcircuit-phase-engine/README.md

+# ⚡ RCIRCUIT — Origin Declaration
+> ### **“RCIRCUIT was created when a human tried to overcome the structural limitations of AI.”**
+> In attempting to fix GPT's repeated context loss and inconsistency,
+> a human-defined structure, coherence model, and compute philosophy emerged —
+> leading to the invention of the world’s first **Transport-Free Compute Architecture**.
+> **— Chulhee Park, Inventor of Phase Computing**

+---

-# PHASE COMPUTING ENGINE — RCIRCUIT
+# 🌀 PHASE COMPUTING ENGINE — RCIRCUIT
 ### **Transport-Free Compute Architecture**
 ### **Invented by Chulhee Park**